-California COVID-19 Testing Backlog Cut by Two-Thirds
+California COVID-19 Testing Backlog Cut by Two-thirds

 Like most states, California has struggled to define the scope of the virus outbreak because of a lack of testing.
 Newsom said the Golden State was “turning the page on our old approach.”

 He announced new partnerships with University of California campuses in Davis and San Diego to set up between five to seven testing hubs.
-Plus, he said the Illinois-based Abbot Laboratories had committed to setting up 75 testing sites throughout the state.
+Plus, he said Illinois-based Abbott Laboratories had committed to setting up 75 testing sites throughout the state.

 He said researchers at Stanford University were close to getting approval for an antibody test that would tell not just whether someone has the virus, but also if they are immune.
 A spokeswoman for Stanford's School of Medicine said one test is being performed as part of a study and another will be launched in its lab shortly.